How is my child’s information shared with The Orchard?

 How will the staff at The Orchard communicate with families?

 Once your child has started at The Orchard School, communication will primarily be via children’s home/school diaries, these will provide a brief overview of your child’s day.
 We also use a text message system for reminders and information about upcoming events.
 Class staff will not be able to answer calls during teaching hours, but our admin and pastoral team will take a message or may be able to assist you.
-You will receive a termly newsletter and there will be two parents’ evenings throughout the year.
-We encourage families to join us throughout the year for family mornings where you can join your child’s class team to participate in an activity, there are also specific parent mornings focusing on particular topics such as ‘sleep workshops’, ‘Coffee and chat mornings’, ‘Makaton’ etc.
+We have a school news app where you can access news items, the school calendar, photo albums and the school newsletter.
+There will be two parents’ evenings throughout the year and we encourage families to join us throughout the year for family mornings where you can join your child’s class team to participate in an activity, there are also specific parent mornings focusing on particular topics such as ‘sleep workshops’, ‘Coffee and chat mornings’, ‘Makaton’ etc.